-During the 1600’s, there was great devotion shown to Mary Magdalene in Catholic countries.
-There were also a number of cults of the Magdalene.
+During the 1600’s, there was much devotion shown to Mary Magdalene in Catholic countries.
+There were also many cults of the Magdalene.
 She was seen as the perfect follower of Christ.
 Her beauty was made even more appealing by her repentance.
-This theme had a special attraction during this period which was passionately interested in the subjects of mysticism, meditation and asceticism.
+This theme had a unique attraction during this period which was passionately interested in the subjects of mysticism, meditation and asceticism.

 - Title: Magdalene with the Smoking Flame